kermitt2/biblio_glutton_harvester/Readme.md

 ## Troubleshooting with imagemagick

-Recent update (end of October 2018) of imagemagick is breaking the normal convertion usage.
+Recent update (end of October 2018) of imagemagick is breaking the normal conversion usage.
 Basically the converter does not convert by default for security reason related to server usage.
-For non-server mode as involved in our module, it is not a problem to allow PDF convertion.
+For non-server mode as involved in our module, it is not a problem to allow PDF conversion.
 For this, simply edit the file
 ` /etc/ImageMagick-6/policy.xml` and put into comment the following line:

 ```